PhilMele/M3Project/README.md

         </div>
     </div>

 Note: Once a grant is moved from inactive to active, the granter cannot de-activate it and can only close it.
+Same apply for deletion: Granter can only delete applications as long as the application is inactive.

 Once closed, the grant can only be re-activated.